egouldo/EcoConsPreReg/analysis/Preregistration_Template_Oct.md

-check assumptions and ensure requirements of the chosen modelling procedure are met, for instance, exploratory analyses to check for collinearity, spatial and temporal coverage, quality and resolution, outliers or the need for transformations (Yates et al. 2018).
+check assumptions and ensure requirements of the chosen modelling procedure are met, for instance, exploratory analyses to check for collinearity, spatial and temporal coverage, quality and resolution, outliers or the need for transformations (Yates et al. 2018, White et al. 2019).
 Because each preliminary analysis increases the risk of researcher degrees of freedom, flexible analysis strategies may be specified.
 For each separate preliminary or investigatory analysis: